A holistic approach to health which includes the emotional and mental aspects of a person’s well being in addition to the physical symptoms

 Homeopathy is not a ‘one size fits all’ approach.
 Prescriptions are tailor-made to address the specific issues of each individual.
 This is why the case taking is so detailed.

-The first consultation will last about an hour and a half for adults, a little less for children.
-Follow-up consultations will be booked as appropriate to the progress of your treatment programme.
+The first consultation will last about an hour.
+Follow-up consultations will be booked as needed.

 All information taken during consultation is kept in the strictest confidence.

 - What Happens after taking the Remedy- more >

 Occasionally people experience a slight worsening of symptoms for a short while, but not always.
 You will notice changes in your condition, which gives essential feedback on how the symptom picture is changing.

 Changes will progress at different rates depending on the nature of the problems, the length of time they have caused suffering and the general health of the individual.
 Recovery will also be supported by following advice on diet, activity levels, rest and relaxation.

 - Conventional Medicine- more >